How income statements help your investing research

 Think of the income statement like your budget.
 Like any budget, it summarizes income (that’s revenue in accounting talk) and expenses (that’s expenses in account- you know what, never mind).
 Just like the balance sheet, this summary can either be quarterly or annual.

 Starting off at the top is gross revenue or total revenue.
 After that, the company lists the cost of sales.
 These are all the expenses that are directly related to the cost to manufacture and sell a product.
 It includes costs of manufacturing facilities, wages for sales staff and factory workers.
 If you subtract total revenue from the costs of doing business, you get gross income.

-After that, there’s certain expenses to every business needs to survive.
+After that, there are certain expenses to every business needs to survive.
 These are referred to as selling, general and administrative expenses.
-These are things like middle management, advertising, office expenses and research and development costs.
+These are things like middle management, advertising, office expenses, and research and development costs.
 An easy way for companies to increase earnings is just to decrease these expenses.

 Once you subtract SG&A expenses from gross income, you get net operating income.
 Essentially, this number is useless.
 You’ll see why soon.